hadianasliwa/naive-bayes-for-word-classification-from-scrach/README.md

-naive bayes for word classification from scrach
+**Naive Bayes** for word classification from scratch

-Following data smart by "John Foreman" approach on Excel, I've been implemented using python form scrach
+Following data smart by "John Foreman" approach on Excel, I've implemented using python from scratch